We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A common swimming hole in Tulum is the Cenote Azul.
 The water here usually goes into a deep blue color and it’s full of freshwater fish!
 There are also lounge chairs that you can use while drying off from your swim at this cenote.

-If you would like to try something a little different, consider going to a cenote that includes a zip line.
-Cenote Jardin el Eden is a great option for this as it has both a zip line and Tarzan swing.
+If you want to try something a little different, consider going to a cenote with a zip line.
+Cenote Jardin el Eden is a great option as it has a zip line and Tarzan swing.

 You can also go snorkeling at this location which is definitely a unique experience.

-There are more than a thousand cenotes a short distance from Tulum, so you will have to pick out which ones to visit.
+There are over a thousand cenotes a short distance from Tulum, so you must pick out which ones to visit.
 One of the most popular cenotes is Gran Cenote located just outside of Tulum.

 When you visit a cenote, make sure to spend a considerable amount of time relaxing and enjoying the lovely crystal-like water.